E-commerce Returns Management: Processes & Best Practices

 Solution: Offering store credit instead of refunds for such items can help maintain profitability.
 Credit will most likely be spent within the same business, potentially on items with better margins or with a lower likelihood of being returned.

-Recommended read: Top 7 Customer Service Softwares for Ecommerce Businesses
+Recommended read: Top 7 Customer Service Software for E-commerce Businesses

 How to reduce e-commerce returns?